Adderall Overdose

 Can You Overdose on Adderall?

-This drug is made by combining amphetamine and dextroamphetamine.
-These are central nervous system stimulants.1
+The drug is made by combining amphetamine and dextroamphetamine.
+Adderall affects the central nervous system (CNS) and works by increasing dopamine, serotonin, and norepinephrine levels.1

 Is Adderall Addiction Affecting Your Life?